RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Introduction

 Motivated by the BEP discovery, \citet{BEPoccurrence} made use of the population synthesis \texttt{STARTRACK} code \citep{STARTRACK} to model the population of binaries among RR Lyrae and Cepheid pulsators at solar-like metallicity ($Z_\odot=0.02$).
 They found that mass transfer allows stars to enter the IS through various routes that can be categorised into three main channels.
 In the dominant channel, the stripped donor star ignites helium and lands on the IS as an HB star\footnote{The fact that the HB channel dominates the RR Lyrae population in the \citet{BEPoccurrence} may not be evident directly from the study.~However, this may be readily appreciated from the bottom panel in Figure 5 of the paper, together with the fact that the panel shows a log-linear plot.}.
 In the less frequent cases, RGB or Asymptotic Giant Branch (AGB) stars cross the IS {\sl while} being stripped by the companion, leading to short-lived objects.
-In the dominant HB channel in the \citet{BEPoccurrence} study, most of the produced RR Lyrae are young ($<2\,{\rm Gyr}$) and, therefore, originate from $\gtrsim 1.8\,{\rm M}_\odot$ progenitors.
 The authors conclude that binary-produced RR Lyrae stars represent only a tiny fraction of the total RR Lyrae population ($<1 \%$).
-However, their estimated binary population of BEPs is not normalised by the total Galactic mass or the masses and metallicities of its components.
+However, their estimated binary population of BEPs was not normalised by the total Galactic mass or the masses and metallicities of its components, as we discuss in more detail in Section~\ref{sec:Discussion}.
 In this paper, we model the dominant binary RR Lyrae formation channel proposed by \citet{BEPoccurrence} where the RR Lyrae stars form as previously stripped HB stars that land on the IS and argue that this channel can fully explain the Galactic population of metal-rich RR Lyrae.